JeeZeh/jeezeh.github.io/ssg/content/posts/network.md

 </details>

-**Maybe more valuable than blocking by-default, it gives visibility into what is happening on my network**; I sleep easier at night knowing I can review exactly what (and how often) devices on my network are reaching out to, and that I'm empowered to block that if I like.
+**Maybe more valuable than blocking by-default, it gives visibility into what is happening on my network**; I sleep easier at night knowing I can review exactly where (and how often) devices on my network are reaching out, and that I'm empowered to block that if I like.

 However, I noticed that sometimes, my requests weren't being filtered as expected...